-- Your South African driver’s license should suffice in the neighbouring countries, but when you travel further afield it is a good idea to obtain an international driver’s license obtainable from the Automobile Association.
+- Your South African driver’s license should suffice in the neighbouring countries, but when you travel further afield it is a good idea to obtain an international driver’s license.
+They are obtainable from the Automobile Association.

-- Make a list of all the serial numbers of your photographic equipment, etc before leaving home.
-If possible just make a copy of the documentation.
+- Make a list of all the serial numbers of your electronics before leaving home.
+If possible, make a copy of the documentation.
 It makes declaring it at the border post a lot easier.
 A scanned version I keep as my backup should any item or copy go missing.

-- Arrange with your bank beforehand that you will be traveling outside South Africa otherwise the bank might block your card presuming that fraudulent transaction are done on your card.
+- Arrange with your bank beforehand that you will be traveling outside South Africa otherwise the bank might block your card, presuming that fraudulent transaction are done.
 I normally submit to the bank the dates within which we are going to travel as well as the different countries to avoid frustration and embarrassment when paying.

 - Cards work mostly in the bigger cities only.
 If you venture to the rural areas make sure you have enough cash on you.
-We once arrived at Rakops (Botswana) en route to Central Kalahari Reserve, where we had to refuel, and the garage did not have a card machine and the only ATM was without money for the past two weeks!
+We once arrived at Rakops (Botswana) en route to Central Kalahari Reserve, where we had to refuel, and the garage did not have a card machine.
+The only ATM was without money for the past two weeks!
 Nice, nice, nice ….

 - The South African Rand is accepted widely for instance in Mozambique, Swaziland and Lesotho, but do not always bargain on it.

-- Yellow fever is a typical must-have inoculation which normally has to be administered by a travel doctor a few weeks before your departure and is valid for 10 years.
+- Yellow fever is a typical must-have inoculation, which normally has to be administered by a travel doctor a few weeks before your departure.
+It is valid for 10 years.
 If you visit countries in Northern Africa this is compulsory.
 There are also various other shots such as cholera and typhoid, although we never deemed it necessary.
 With common savvy, you can avoid a lot of these diseases.
 In our 20 odd years’ of traveling the African continent we have never ever contracted any of these threatening diseases.

 Remember to always carry your Yellow fever certificate with you.

-- Check with your medical aid if they will cover the costs if you need to be repatriated after a serious accident.
+- Check with your medical aid whether they will cover the costs if you need to be repatriated after a serious accident.
 This is not automatically covered in all medical schemes.